ROCm/rocSPARSE/docs/how-to/design.rst

 :cpp:func:`rocsparse_zcsrilu0`     :cpp:func:`rocsparse_zcsric0`, :cpp:func:`rocsparse_zcsrsv_solve`
 ================================== ====

-.. note:: It is important to note, that on rocSPARSE extensions, this functionality can be further expanded to improve meta data collection performance significantly.
+.. note:: It is important to note, that on rocSPARSE extensions, this functionality can be further expanded to improve metadata collection performance significantly.

 .. _rocsparse_clients:

 Clients
 =======

 rocSPARSE clients host a variety of different examples as well as a unit test and benchmarking package.
 For detailed instructions on how to build rocSPARSE with clients, see :ref:`rocsparse_building`.

-Examples
+Samples
 --------

-The examples collection offers sample implementations of the rocSPARSE API.
+The `clients/samples` collection offers sample implementations of the rocSPARSE API.
 In the following table, available examples with description, are listed.

 ============== ===========
-Example        Description
+Sample         Description
 ============== ===========
 example_coomv  Perform sparse matrix vector multiplication in COO format example_csrmv  Perform sparse matrix vector multiplication in CSR format